 Readers find new books in the following ways:

-- Through random bookstore purchase (book just caught my eye), etc.
+- Through a random bookstore purchase (the book just caught my eye)

 Consider the most effective ways to attract readers that are available to novice authors: